dyhes/zulip/docs/overview/directory-structure.md

 ### JavaScript, TypeScript, and other static assets

-- `static/js/` Zulip's own JavaScript and TypeScript sources.
+- `static/js/` Aloha's own JavaScript and TypeScript sources.

-- `static/styles/` Zulip's own CSS.
+- `static/styles/` Aloha's own CSS.

-- `static/images/` Zulip's images.
+- `static/images/` Aloha's images.

 - `static/third/` Third-party JavaScript and CSS that has been vendored.